Debit vs Credit Accounting: An Overview of Debits And Credits

 Documenting a business loan

-A pet grooming business owner receives a bank loan to establish the business.
-The cash injection increases the asset account, while the liability account for the bank loan also increases.
+A pet grooming company owner receives a bank loan to establish the business.
+This loan, being a cash inflow, increases the assets, while the liability account for the bank loan also increases.

 AccountDebitCredit